-Grey, cold weather and a period of study that can be rather gruelling at times, this time of the year is rarely viewed particularly favourably by the student demographic, but there are ways to make the most out of the start of 2018.
+Grey, cold weather and a period of study that can be rather gruelling at times, this time of the year is rarely viewed particularly favourably by the student demographics, but there are ways to make the most out of the start of 2018.

 One such way is to take advantage of all that your place of study has to offer and in the case of Nottingham, this could well be sampling some of the culinary delights that exist in one of the UK’s most historic cities.
 In particular, perhaps the cosiest of British meals is the traditional Sunday Roast, and there are few meals that will banish the winter blues better than a roast dinner.

 With this in mind, we have scoured the best of the best to find you places to eat in Nottingham that will hit the spot, especially if you’re searching for Sunday lunch.

 Read on to discover the best Sunday roasts Nottingham has to offer, where you can find them and how much they are likely to cost you this winter.